klaythompson011/Employee_DB_Challenge/README.md

 As part of the “silver tsunami”, there are 72,458 jobs that will need to be filled.
 This figure is based on results from the Retiring Titles table, which filters based on birth year falling between 1952 and 1955.
 To further assist with assessing the impact of this, a table was created to group retirement eligible employees based on birth year.
-First, ran a query to extract the birth year from the birth date column from the employees table and created a new table ‘Employee Birth Year’.
+First, a query was ran to extract the birth year from the birth date column from the employees table and create a new table called ‘Employee Birth Year’.

 ![Image2](Resources/Image2.png)

-Using the LEFT JOIN function, joined the Unique Titles table, which lists the retirement eligible employees, and Employee Birth Year table, which lists the birth year for each employee.
+Using the LEFT JOIN function, joined the Unique Titles table, which lists the retirement eligible employees, and the Employee Birth Year table, which lists the birth year for each employee.

 ![Image3](Resources/Image3.png)